robotlabs/jspm-boilerplate/README.md

 # jspm-boilerplate
 my boilerplate, using jspm

-install jspm if you haven't, globally.
+install jspm if you haven't, globally. ( npm install -g jspm@beta if you fancy go beta)

 ### install
 `make setup`